The incomparable St. Peter’s Basilica is the spiritual home of the Catholic Church

 On Wednesdays at 10am, the Pope holds a general audience in St. Peter’s Square.
 Tickets are required and can be obtained through the Papal Event Tickets.

-|A mind-bogglingly opulent complex of museums, home to one of the greatest hoards of treasure, antiquities and art anywhere.
+This complex of museums, in the home of the Catholic Church, are mind-bogglingly opulent.
+They’re home to one of the greatest hoards of treasure, antiquities and art anywhere.

 Beautiful and uncrowded, the Vatican Gardens can be accessed on a walking tour.
 There are limited places per day, so you’ll need to book in advance on the Vatican website.
 Ticket includes entry to the Vatican Museums too.
 Monday to Saturday mornings, around 2 hours.